ctrlaltdel/chia-docs/docs/cli-reference/daos.md

 Functionality: Create and add a proposal to a DAO

+There are currently three supported proposal types: spend some of the treasury, update the DAO rules, and mint more of the DAO's CAT.

 ### `mint`

 Functionality: Create a proposal to mint new DAO CATs